janweinschenker/servlet4-demo/README.md

 * Java Development Kit 9
   * JAVA_HOME environment variable must be set to point to a JDK 9 installation.
 * Docker - required to run the Glassfish server.
+* Import the demo servers' TLS certificates into your local Java keystore.
+  * Run this shell script:
+  * `./server-jetty/script/import-server-cert.sh`

 ## Build this project